hazelcast/hazelcast-cpp-client/README.md

 You can read more about the fencing token idea in Martin Kleppmann's "How to do distributed locking" blog post and Google's Chubby paper.

-As an alternative approach, you can use the `tryLock()` method of fenced_lock.
+As an alternative approach, you can use the `try_lock()` method of fenced_lock.
 It tries to acquire the lock in optimistic manner and immediately returns with either a valid fencing token or `undefined`.
 It also accepts an optional `timeout` argument which specifies the timeout (in milliseconds resolution) to acquire the lock before giving up.

 ```C++
     // Try to acquire the lock